tesselle/kairos/README.md

 This package includes functions for chronological modeling and dating of archaeological assemblages from count data.
-It allows to compute time point estimates (e.g. Mean Ceramic Date) and density estimates of the occupation and duration of an archaeological site.
+It allows to compute time point estimates (e.g. Mean Ceramic Date) and density estimates of the occupation and duration of an archaeological site (e.g. event model, aoristic analysis, apportioning).

 **Initial development is in progress.**